The Best Shortcuts Approach and Golden Losers

 These are the greatest shortcuts of masters and champions, those who repeatedly lead.
 When a recipe works, we can develop a better recipe most often, and most quickly, only AFTER we have duplicated the recipe that has already succeeded.
 Can you suspend your opinions and your "disbeliefs" long enough to be guided by people doing it better than you?

-Welcome to the Shortcuts Way of Living, from Masters and Millionaires Secrets and Success Shortcuts.
+Welcome to the Best Shortcuts Approach, from Masters and Millionaires Secrets and Success Shortcuts.

 with over one million unique web pages on 1,000-plus unique websites, you are visiting